 - When: Available at any time throughout the year.

-- Part 1: Reflect (90 mins).
+- Topic 1: Reflect.
 Examine explicit and implicit bias and its impact in your district.
 Read and discuss an anchor text to reflect on your current AP program and discuss how you can increase equity and access throughout your school by leveraging AP Potential and other data relevant to your school.

-- Part 2: Examine (90 mins).
+- Topic 2: Examine.
 As a continuation of your discussion from Part 1, participate in conversations focused on increasing access to AP courses and creating a culture of acceptance and encouragement.

-- Part 3: Adjust (90 mins).
+- Topic 3: Adjust.
 Discuss how to implement AP preparedness skills, such as study habits and focusing on growth mindset, at your school and identify sources of support both within and outside the classroom.

-- Part 4: AP Classroom (90 mins).
-Learn how you can leverage AP Classroom to use data to help all students succeed in your AP course.
+- Topic 4: Leveraging AP Data.
+Learn how you can leverage AP Classroom to help all students succeed in your AP course.

-- Part 5: District AP Program Goal Setting (90 mins).
+- Topic 5: District AP Program Goal Setting.
 Work with your colleagues to establish goals and actions to implement an equity-based AP program at your school.